armageddon808/electron-updater-digitalocean-example/README.md

 Also see [`electron-builder Spaces Docs`](https://www.electron.build/configuration/publish.html#spacesoptions).

+Thanks to [`The original example`](https://github.com/iffy/electron-updater-example) to get this started.

 ### macOS apps must be signed and notarized
 The link below is a good start:
 https://kilianvalkhof.com/2019/electron/notarizing-your-electron-application/